 Companies that use digital ESG platforms streamline staff time and resources.
 They also experience perks such as increased visibility across their organizations and reduced risk.

 To ensure the credibility of reporting, companies should have both internal and external processes and resources in place to validate the data in their reports.
-To avoid problems, the process should be systemic, documented and evidence-based.
-With so many options on third party assurance, it’s important to do your homework and select credible third-party resources that are well-versed in international regulations.
+To avoid problems, they will need a systemic, documented and evidence-based process.
+With so many options for third-party assurance, it’s important to do your homework and select credible third-party resources that are well-versed in international regulations.

-With only a little of the journey in the rearview mirror, companies that report are already seeing big benefits:
+While the journey has only just started, companies that report climate-related information are already seeing big benefits:

-While it may be some time before we land on agreed-upon, completely harmonized 360 sustainability and financial reporting, companies are wise to begin setting the foundation for their benefit as well as preparing for reporting demands to come.
+While it may be some time before we land on agreed-upon, completely harmonized, 360 sustainability and financial reporting, companies are wise to begin laying the foundation for their benefit and preparing for reporting demands to come.